Ford Kuga review

 The 4x4 versions of the Ford Kuga have a clever off-loading system that gives it plenty of grip in most conditions.

-The engines available include a 148bhp 1.6-litre EcoBoost petrol engine, which uses a six-speed manual gearbox or a dual-clutch PowerShift automatic - although the auto isn't worth going for as it's prone to getting the wrong gear for the situation.
+The engines available include a 148bhp 1.5-litre EcoBoost petrol engine, which uses a six-speed manual gearbox or a dual-clutch PowerShift automatic - although the auto isn't worth going for as it's prone to selecting the wrong gear for the situation.

-You can also get a 178bhp version of the same engine, but most should go for the 138bhp or 161bhp 2.0-litre diesel models as they offer the best combination of power and efficiency.
+You can also get a 180bhp version of the same engine, but most should go for the 148bhp or 178bhp 2.0-litre diesel models as they offer the best combination of power and efficiency.
+Both versions are well isolated from the cabin and deliver decent in-gear pace.

 The Ford Kuga scored a maximum five-star Euro NCAP crash test result, making it one of the safest mid-sized SUVs on the market.